Laundry For A Large Family

 C) still have to send kids places in dirty clothes because of practices, games, etc. that are more than once a week.

 So, how do you get it done?
-As a mom of five and wife to a 6’8″ husband whose clothes are BIG, I am going to share with you my laundry strategy.
+As a mom of five and wife to a 6’8″ husband whose clothes are BIG, I’m going to let you in on my laundry strategy.

-Tip #1 Do a little each day (or at least most days)
+Tip #1 Do a couple loads each day (or at least most days)

 Tip #3 Do big kids’ laundry on the weekend (or whenever they have time in their schedule to play a large role in it)

-By making sure to get the laundry process going for the capable big kids when they are home and can help or even take the lead, you are allowing them to learn and practice an important life skill while you are available to help.
-And almost as important, the big kids doing their own laundry helps lighten my…ahem…load.
+Make sure to get the laundry process going for capable big kids when they are home and can help or even take the lead.
+This allows them to learn and practice an important life skill while you are available to help them if needed.
+And almost as important, the big kids doing their own laundry will help lighten your…ahem…load.